hugofpaiva/tqs-p1/README.md

 **API docs available at:** [35.246.89.129:8080/api/swagger-ui/index.html](http://35.246.89.129:8080/api/swagger-ui/index.html)

+**Static Code Analysis with SonarQube available at:** [34.89.73.181:9000](http://http://34.89.73.181:9000/)

+- Login: admin
+- Password: tqs-p1

-## Details
+## Details and Tests

-You can find all the details in the [Work Report](./report/relatorio.pdf).
+You can find all the details and Tests info in the [Work Report](./report/relatorio.pdf).
 Be aware, the Work Report was made in Portuguese.